 All our work is done as open source via our GitHub project.
 We welcome all types of contributions: new algorithms, source code, code review, bug reports, new integrations, documentation.
 Feel free to begin participating on GitHub, or reach out to Douglas Stebila for more information.

 The Open Quantum Safe project incorporates and adapts a variety of open source cryptographic software.
 See the individual project pages for lists of contributors and external software.
 We especially acknowledge algorithm implementations via the PQClean project.

-We’d like to make a special acknowledgement to the companies who have dedicated programmer time to contribute source code to OQS, including Amazon Web Services, Cisco Systems, evolutionQ, IBM Research, Microsoft Research, and Senetas.
+We’d like to make a special acknowledgement to the companies who have dedicated programmer time to contribute source code to OQS, including Amazon Web Services, Cisco Systems, evolutionQ, IBM Research, Microsoft Research, Senetas, and softwareQ.